LGV Application Process

 We approached VTA to see if they could help us with the deliveries.
 They have kindly been supporting us ever since.
 This has helped not only local armed forces veterans but members of the wider community too.
-We would just like to say a massive THANK YOU to Darren and Veterans Training Academy for going the extra mile.
+We would just like to say a massive THANK YOU to Darren and Veterans Into Logistics for going the extra mile.
 We look forward to working with you in the future’’

 ‘‘Darren is very prompt in his response to all enquiries and referrals and always offers clear advice and support to our members.
 He has provided fully funded training packages to all the veterans we have referred.
 We are delighted with his service and look forward to working with VTA in the future’’

 ‘‘Since I was introduced to Darren some months ago through Royal British Legion Industries, straight away he was guiding me down a successful civilian path which for most veterans is a struggle.
 His willingness and motivation to help veterans is something that is quite remarkable.
 Darren goes out of his way every day to get things done and to make sure that whoever he is helping is on the right path.

 I highly recommend Darren amongst the Armed Forces veterans’ community.
 His ability to help other veterans and what he sets out to do is brilliant.
 A great guy and a good friend, I simply cannot thank him enough for all the help’’